With thanks to the website © Rennes‑le‑Chateau‑archive.com and its owner for permission to translate this article.

 Now let's see if this square is placed at any height.
 After all, the size of the sword could have been calculated so that one side crosses Paris.

 Let's determine its center by drawing the 2 diagonals.
 Another wonder appears.
-The center of the square is at the intersection of the Saint-Ursin meridian and the base of the male equilateral triangle (point up).
+The centre of the square is at the intersection of the Saint-Ursin meridian and the base of the male equilateral triangle (point up).

 The center of the square coincides with the Saint-Ursin meridian and the base of a triangle © Rennes‑le‑Chateau‑archive.com